 Rehabilitative alimony may be terminated for non-compliance with a rehabilitation plan.

 4. Durational Alimony

 A court may award durational alimony to provide a spouse with economic assistance for a set period of time following a marriage of short or moderate duration or following a marriage of long duration if there is no ongoing need for support on a permanent basis.

 Permanent alimony may be awarded to provide for the needs and necessities of life established during the marriage if a spouse lacks the financial ability to meet his or her needs and necessities of life following dissolution of marriage.

 In awarding permanent alimony, the court shall include a finding that no other form of alimony is fair and reasonable under the circumstances of the parties.
 Typically, permanent alimony is awarded after a long term marriage when no other forms are appropriate.

 In Florida a marriage is considered long term after 17 years or more years.
 Although the term “permanent” alimony is utilized, the term is somewhat misleading due to the fact an award may be modified or terminated based upon a substantial change in circumstances.

-Unless the parties agree to make alimony non-modifiable, an award of alimony may be modified based on a substantial change in circumstances.
-Change in circumstances can include the loss of a job, an increase income of one of both former spouses, or if the former spouse receiving alimony has entered into a supportive relationship.
+Unless the parties agree to make alimony non-modifiable, an award may be modified based on a substantial change in circumstances.
+Change in circumstances can include the loss of a job, an increase income of one or both former spouses, or if the former spouse receiving it has entered into a supportive relationship.
 The law surrounding the modification of alimony can be nuanced and complex.
 Learn more about Modification of Alimony.